Cementir Holding

 Cementir Holding S.p.A., incorporated in 1947 in Rome, Italy, is a holding company with subsidiaries manufacturing cement and concrete, principally in Turkey and Denmark.
 The holding is the leading producer of cement in Denmark and of ready-mix concrete in Scandinavia, as well as one of the main producers in Turkey.
 It also has a significant presence in Italy.
-The company's products include pre-cast concrete for the engineering and transport sectors.
+The company's products include precast concrete for the engineering and transport sectors.
 Its research and development activities are based in Denmark and Italy.

 Cementir, like the rest of the cement industry, needs to mitigate its climate impacts.
 Carbon Disclosure Project rated them as a "B" rated organization December 2020, after previously getting an F rating.

 In February 1992, to satisfy the recommendations of Brussels on the limitation of the public enterprise competition in the competitive economy domain, the IRI-Finsider Group held the majority of capital (51.78%) in the Italian construction group.
-Caltagirone S.p.A. for the sum of 480 billion ₤ ires.
+Caltagirone S.p.A. for the sum of ₤480 billion lires.

-In 2001, the Cementir group was housed at the Bourse de Milan.
+In 2001, the Cementir group was listed at the Borsa Italiana.

 In September 2017, Cementir announced the sale of its activities in Italy to HeidelbergCement for 315 million euros.